Champagne brunch punch is an easy, fruity, pretty drink recipe that’s perfect for setting out at a brunch party so everyone can help themselves!

 - You can serve this in a punch bowl or a pitcher, whichever you prefer.

-- If you want to make this ahead, combine everything but the ginger ale and the champagne.
-Add those when ready to serve so they maintain their bubbly.
+If you want to make this ahead, combine everything but the ginger ale and the champagne.
+Add those when you are ready to serve so they maintain their bubbly.

 Also, you can see that I rimmed our glasses with some demerara sugar.
 That was purely for the photos 😉 Trust me, you don’t need any extra sweetness in this drink!